Seagate/cortx/doc/BUILD_ENVIRONMENT.md

 Building and testing CORTX can be done using a single system.
 Obviously CORTX is designed to be a scale-out distributed object storage system but these instructions currently only cover setting up a single node environment.

 Currently CORTX requires the CentOS 7.7.1908 distribution running the 3.10.0-1062.12.1 kernel.
 Building it and testing it can be done on either a physical or virtual machine matching these requirements.

 Please refer to [this page](LocalVMSetup.md) for information about running with VMWare Fusion or Virtual Box as well as links to downloadable VM images which you can use.
+Please note that if you are a Seagate employee, you must file an Exception Request to run a local VM on your desktop/laptop computer.

 TODO:
 1. Provide a downloadable image for Windows Subsystem Linux and any necessary instructions.